Ingramml/racial-terror-map/README.md

 - **Research** - Academic study of racial violence
 - **Public Awareness** - Community education and remembrance
 - **Historical Preservation** - Documenting and preserving historical events

-### Recommended Usage

-- Use as a supplement to textbooks and primary sources
-- Encourage students to research individual events in depth
-- Facilitate discussions about historical context and lasting impacts
-- Promote critical thinking about sources and historical narratives

 ## Data Sources